Capstone-Projects-2025-Fall/project-002-ai-collaborative-agent/README.md

 - **Live Share Integration**: Start collaborative coding sessions
 - **Code Analysis**: Automated code review and suggestions
 - **Jira Backlog Sync**: Turn AI analysis output into Jira tasks, create/update issues, and refresh board status from Jira
+- **AI Suggestion**: Triggers due to a manual call or if certain criteria is met, and suggests a team member in team that has the skills to help fix the issue

+### Bugs

+- Jira feature didn't work with final merges
+- AI Suggestion bugged due to final merges as well
+- Sidebar didn't work properly on final main

 ### Testing